elifinspace/sparkify/README.md

 # Steps
 Details for the following steps are in sparkify_exploration_visuals.ipynb:
 ## Data Exploration
+We have 2 months of data for 449 customers.
+Data has nulls in general when a particular event occurs "Log out".
+Data is imbalanced.
+We have 99 churn in 449 customers.
+Stats based on gender. level(free/paid) can be found in the notebook mentioned.

 ## Preprocessing
+Null user id's, log out records are removed.
+Timestamp column is used to generate month, date and timestamp columns for further work.

 You can find details for the following steps in sparkify_final_.ipynb :
 ## Feature Generation